monshi633/monshi633/README.md

 ## I'm currently...
 🤔 looking for new opportunities that allow me to expand my knowledge and grow professionally.<br>
 🔭 working on many different projects, inlcuding indie game development and building tools for stock management in small and medium businesses<br>
-🌱 Improving my Java Spring Boot skills<br>
+🌱 Improving my Java Spring Boot skills and making graphs out of everything<br>

 ## Languages and technologies
 <div>